How Do Regulatory Risks Affect Industrial Operations?

 4. Mandatory leaves and sick days: Along with the above-mentioned regulations, changes to mandated vacation or sick days affect a company’s bottom line.
 They must give employees more time off.
 Providing employees with more vacation days will be less exhausted and more productive during office days.
 Stress-related issues are also alleviated with more holidays.
 By providing employees with sick days, office productivity also increases because employees keep illnesses out.
 Industry experts are continually considering the effects of this.

 Companies are penalized for not complying with the regulatory changes.
-Businesses need to pay utmost attention to manage regulatory risks.
+Businesses need to pay utmost attention to managing regulatory risks.
 This is done by ensuring compliance and diversification in all their operating strategies.

 A Case Study on Management of Regulatory Risks — Canadian Lumber Industry